anggwar/GDE-ADK-Foundations-Plus/codelabs.md

 1. How to scaffold an agent quickly with the CLI.
 2. How to swap models (from Flash to Pro Preview).
 3. How **Power Prompting** changes an agent from a text generator into a persona.
-4.

 **CeritaNenek** is your first step toward building agents that *feel human.*

 ---

 ### 🌱 Next Steps
-- Add memory or context so Nenek remembers past stories
+- Add Memory: Give Nenek context so she remembers past stories.
-- Let users upload their own stories for Nenek to comment on
+- Multimodal: Let users upload photos of their food for Nenek to comment on!
-- Remix into a new idea — **“MendingIniNek”**, a hilarious phone recommendation agent for grandparents 😂
+- Remix: Create "MendingIniNek" — a hilarious phone recommendation agent for grandparents.

 How? ask Gemini 3 🤭